crossplane-contrib/function-patch-and-transform/README.md

 The initial implementation has the following limitations:

 * It's not actually packaged as an installable Function yet. :)
+* It can't report that composed resources are ready, because this isn't yet supported by `RunFunctionRequest`.
 * `EnvironmentConfig` and its associated patches aren't supported yet.
 This is just because Crossplane doesn't yet send the `EnvironmentConfig` along with the `RunFunctionRequest`.
 Once we do, these should be easy to (re)implement.
 * `patches[i].policy.mergeOptions` is not supported yet.
 Part of the implementation relied on `ApplyOptions`, which don't exist in Functions.
 I need to follow-up to see how to re-add support.
+* All of the code in `sdk.go` needs to move to crossplane/function-sdk-go.

 ## Developing